All the stabilizer codes of distance 3: The general construction

-Our main tool is the pasting of codes to produce new codes from old ones and only pure codes can be used in the pasting.
-Since the optimal stabilizer code for $n=6$ is degenerate the optimality does not ensure the pureness.
-Although from the upper half of Table I we know the optimal codes exist for $n\le 37$, we have to check case by case that pure optimal codes also exist, which are essential to our construction.
+Our main tool is the pasting of codes to produce new codes from old ones.
+Only pure codes can be used in the pasting.
+Since the optimal stabilizer code for $n=6$ is degenerate we see that optimality does not imply pureness.
+Although from the Grassl's public code table we know that the optimal codes for $n\le 37$ exist, we need to check in each case that pure optimal codes exist.

-\begin{lemma} Non-degenerate optimal 1-error correcting codes of lengths $10\le n\le 17$ and $30\le n\le 37$ exist. \end{lemma} \begin{proof} By a direct application of the stabilizer pasting to two optimal codes we obtain a previously unknown pure optimal code $[[37,30,3]]$ whose stabilizer reads
+\begin{lemma} Non-degenerate optimal $1$-error correcting codes of lengths $10\le n\le 17$ and $31\le n\le 38$ exist. \end{lemma} \begin{proof} An example of a pure code $[[17,11,3]]$ was found in Ref.\cite{cal2} by a random search.
+A geometric construction in Ref.\cite{jb} yields the following set of generators of the stabilizers

+A direct application of stabilizer pasting to two optimal codes yields an optimal pure code $[[37,30,3]]$ whose stabilizer reads $ [37]=[2^5]\rhd [5]. $